 Brother Burroughs entered the Omega Chapter on April 19, 1982.

 Dr. Ted F. Andrews – Lambda Chapter (Emporia State University) – 1951 to 1960

 Brother Ted F. Andrews served as National President from 1951 to 1960 as the Fraternity’s longest-serving National President.
-He was a graduate of Emporia College, now Emporia State University, earned his master’s degree at the University of Iowa and his Ph.D. from the Ohio State University.
+He was a graduate of Emporia College, now Emporia State University, and earned his master’s degree at the University of Iowa and his Ph.D. from the Ohio State University.

-He served in the Navy Reserves, was a teacher, and a researcher.
+He served in the Navy Reserves, was a teacher, and was a researcher.
 He also served as a Department Head, Dean, and President of the Kansas Academy of Science and the National Association of Biology Teachers.

-Brother Andrews involvement with Alpha Kappa Lambda apart from serving four terms as National President included the hiring of AKL’s first full-time staff member, Lewis “Lou” Bacon, and serving as editor of The Logos.
+Brother Andrews’s involvement with Alpha Kappa Lambda apart from serving four terms as National President included the hiring of AKL’s first full-time staff member, Lewis “Lou” Bacon, and serving as editor of The Logos.
 Ten chapters were chartered during his presidency.